wierkstudio/ciphereditor/README.md

 [![MIT license](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square&labelColor=688097)](LICENSE.txt)
 [![Standard Code Style](https://img.shields.io/badge/code_style-standard-brightgreen.svg?style=flat-square&labelColor=688097)](https://standardjs.com)

-Your playground for cryptography, coding & data.
+## Your playground for cryptography, coding & data

-## Packages
+ciphereditor is a web app for cryptography, coding and data.
+It encourages beginners and pros alike to explore new operations and build own workflows on top of them without relying on detached bulky tools – [ciphereditor.com](https://ciphereditor.com)

+## How to navigate the source code

 As a monorepo this repository contains multiple packages to share common dependencies or to depend on each other.
 All packages listed below share the same version.